ultimate-notion/ultimate-notion/docs/usage/page_introduction.md

 The properties of a page provide access to the actual low-level Python object like `int`, `float`, `datetime`, the `str` subtype [RichText] and so on.
-There are a few exceptions though, like [Select], [MultiSelect] and [Status], where an [Option] object given you access to its name, color and description.
+There are a few exceptions though, like [Select], [MultiSelect] and [Status], where an [Option] object gives you access to its name, color and description.

 To change a page property, we can just assign a new value to the corresponding property, e.g.: